 Dublin

-Dublin is celebrating Independence Day on July 3, kicking off the day with its Sherm Sheldon Fishing Derby, followed by the parade (returning to its traditional route through downtown Dublin) and finishing with an evening celebration and fireworks at Dublin Coffman High School.
+Dublin is celebrating Independence Day on July 4, kicking off the day with its Sherm Sheldon Fishing Derby, followed by the parade and finishing with an evening celebration and fireworks at Dublin Coffman High School.
+This year's musical act is Ann Wilson of the bands Heart and Tripsitter.

 Learn More button